aaltonewmedia/physcomp.newmedia.dog/content/2024/maija-jarviniemi/final-project-controller-ideas/index.md

 ![](physcomp_process-web_041224-3.jpg)

-### Wed 4.12.2024
+### Wed 4.12.2024: It works!

+What happened:

-* Final soldering of the button wires, pin 25 for the left button sensor and pin 29 for the right button sensor -> soldering to the other edge of the Trill Craft while the first 15 wires were attached was quite tricky due to very limited space!
+* I soldered the last two button, pin 25 for the left button sensor and pin 29 for the right button sensor.
-* To prevent glue on the Trill Craft, I attached it to a piece of EVA foam with few stitches and that to the acrylic with 2-sided tape
+* To prevent glue on the Trill Craft, I attached it to a piece of EVA foam with few stitches and that to the acrylic layer with 2-sided tape.
-* Attached the SCL, SDA, power (5V), grounding via breadboard and 2 resistors to Arduino board
+* Attached the SCL, SDA, power (5V), grounding and 2 resistors via breadboard to the Arduino UNO board.
-* Tested with Matti and it works!
-Also succeeded in connecting the slider to my p5.j sketches -> still needs some adjusting with lerping and the visuals to get the calm and smooth animation I want
+* Connected Arduino on my computer and run an example code from the Trill library with the help of Matti.
+IT WORKS!
+I also succeeded in connecting the slider to my p5.j sketches.
+The artwork still required some adjusting with lerping and the all the visuals to get a calm and smooth animation that would correspond the slow tracing of the spiral with finger.
-* 3d printed a bottom piece for the controller to protect the wiring -> not the best solution but works for now.
-Arduino and breadboard are still separate from the controller.
-Miro made the 3d model for the bottom cover with my instructions
+* 3d printed a bottom piece for the controller to protect the wiring.
+Arduino and breadboard are still separate from the controller so the this solution was not the most ideal, but works for now.
+Thanks Miro again for help!

 ![](physcomp_process-web_041224-4.jpg)